tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 Option `-p` should be used with `-i`, otherwise `-p` is ignored.
 @@@

-#### Examples:
+#### Examples

 1. Creates event from provided JSON file and publishes it with key `wfos.prog.cloudcover` to the Event Server.

     ```bash
     event-cli publish -e wfos.prog.cloudcover --data /path/to/event.json
     ```

 2. Creates an Event from provided JSON file and publishes it every `500ms` for duration of `60s`.

     ```bash
     event-cli publish -e wfos.prog.cloudcover --data /path/to/event.json -i 500 -p 60
     ```

-c.
-First fetches already published Event for key `wfos.prog.cloudcover` from the Event Server and then updates that Event with provided `--params`
+3. First fetches already published Event for key `wfos.prog.cloudcover` from the Event Server and then updates that Event with provided `--params`
 If provided keys are already present in existing Event, then those will be updated.
 Otherwise, new param entries will be added to the Event.
 If no Event is published in past for the provided key, then the new Event gets created with the provided params and Event key.

     ```bash
     event-cli publish -e wfos.prog.cloudcover --params "k1:s=['Kevin O\'Brien','Chicago, USA']|k2:s=['2016-08-05T16:23:19.002']"
     ```